Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 	 - Memory threshold shall be predefined as 70%, 80%, 90%
 	 - Per process memory monitoring
 		 - Generate the syslog alert with proceess memory stats when its usages crosses the threshold limit.
-		 - Memory threshold shall be predefined as 70%, 80%, 90%
+		 - Memory threshold shall be predefined as 30%, 40%,  above 50% of system memory.

  - Disk Partition Monitoring
 	 - Generate the syslog alert with partition stats when its usages crosses the threshold limit.